Contents: Option A (with switch position "INT") ⇓ Option B (with the switch in the…⇓ Automatic control of the cleaner ⇓

 AUTO – automatic control of the cleaner;

-1 - constant mode at low speed;
+1 – continuous mode at low speed;

-2 - constant mode at high speed.
+2 – continuous mode at high speed.

-Automatic purifier control
+Automatic control of the cleaner

-Pic.
-1.72.
-Rain sensor sensitivity control mode: 1 – ring regulator; 2 - rain sensor
+Fig. 1.72.
+Rain sensor sensitivity control mode: 1 – ring regulator; 2 – rain sensor